jpype-project/jpype/doc/userguide.rst

 ~~~~~~~~~~~

 Both python primitives and Boxed types are immutable.
 Thus boxed types are
 inherited from the python primitives.
-The means that a boxed type regardless
+This means that a boxed type regardless
 of whether produced as a return or created explicitely are treated as python
 types.
-This means that they will obey all the conversion rules corresponding
+They will obey all the conversion rules corresponding
-to a python type.
-In addition, they will produce an exact match with their
+to a python type as implicit matches.
+In addition, they will produce an exact
-corresponding java type.
-The type conversion for this is somewhat looser than
+match with their corresponding java type.
+The type conversion for this is
-java.
-While java provides automatic unboxing of a Integer to a double, jpype
+somewhat looser than java.
+While java provides automatic unboxing of a Integer
-can implicitly convert Integer to a Double.
+to a double primitive, jpype can implicitly convert Integer to a Double boxed.

 JProxy
 ------